mingwei-liu/mingwei-liu.github.io/_pages/about.md

 Dr. Mingwei Liu (刘名威) is presently serving as a Postdoctoral Fellow at Fudan University, China.
 He received his Ph.D. and B.E degrees in Software Engineering from Fudan University in 2022 and 2017.
-During his academic tenure, he had the invaluable opportunity to work under the guidance and mentorship of <a href="https://cspengxin.github.io/">Xin Peng</a>.
+During his academic tenure, he had the invaluable opportunity to work under the guidance and mentorship of [Xin Peng](https://cspengxin.github.io/).

 Dr. Liu's research focuses on the intersection of Software Engineering (SE) and Artificial Intelligence (AI), specifically in the domains of AI4SE and SE4AI.